 There are two regions in Vietnam that are famous for fish sauce – one of those is Phu Quoc.
-The fish sauce that is produced on the island is exported worldwide and you’ll be lucky enough to take a tour of one of the factories here to see exactly how it’s made, fermented, and bottled.
-Khai Hoan, Phung Hung, and Hung Thanh are 3 popular factories on the island to tour.
+The fish sauce produced on the island is exported worldwide.
+You’ll be lucky enough to take a tour of one of the factories here to see exactly how it’s made, fermented, and bottled.
+Khai Hoan, Phung Hung, and Hung Thanh are three popular factories on the island to tour.

 We hope that this list helps you plan your trip to Phu Quoc Island in Vietnam!